OpenVoiceOS/ovos-core/README.md

 This is an open source project.
 We would love your help.
 We have prepared a [contributing](.github/CONTRIBUTING.md) guide to help you get started.

+The easiest way for anyone to contribute is to help with translations!
+You can help without any programming knowledge via the [translation portal](https://gitlocalize.com/users/OpenVoiceOS)

 If this is your first PR, or you're not sure where to get started, say hi in [OpenVoiceOS Chat](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org) and a team member would be happy to mentor you.